davidmfreese/React-CollectionView/README.md

   * Tap gesture
   * Multiple gestures (combines Pan/Tap) and handles both on same object

 **WARNING** - This project is young and being developed in short iterations.
-If you are interested in the project please fork.
 There will be many breaking changes in the short term.